-23. When are shareholder proposals for the 2015 Annual Meeting of Shareholders due?
+23. When are shareholder proposals for the 2016 Annual Meeting of Shareholders due?

 All shareholder proposals must be submitted in writing to the Corporate Secretary, Helix Energy Solutions Group, Inc., 3505 West Sam Houston Parkway North, Suite 400, Houston, Texas 77043.
-Any shareholder who intends to present a proposal at the 2015 Annual Meeting of Shareholders must deliver the proposal to us so that it is received no later than November 21, 2014, to have the proposal included in our proxy materials for that meeting.
+Any shareholder who intends to present a proposal at the 2016 Annual Meeting of Shareholders must deliver the proposal to us so that it is received no later than November 25, 2015, to have the proposal included in our proxy materials for that meeting.
 Shareholder proposals must also meet other requirements of the Securities Exchange Act of 1934, as amended ("Exchange Act"), to be eligible for inclusion.

 In addition, our By-laws permit shareholders to propose business to be considered and to nominate directors for election by the shareholders.
-To propose business or to nominate a director, the shareholder must deliver a notice to the Corporate Secretary prior to January 31, 2015 setting forth the name of the nominee and all information required to be disclosed in solicitations of proxies or otherwise required pursuant to Regulation 14A under the Exchange Act together with such person's written consent to serve as a director if elected.
+To propose business or to nominate a director at the 2016 Annual Meeting of Shareholders, shareholders must deliver a notice to Helix's Corporate Secretary prior to February 7, 2016 setting forth the name of the nominee and all information required to be disclosed in solicitations of proxies or otherwise required pursuant to Regulation 14A under the Exchange Act together with such person's written consent to serve as a director if elected.